hexbatch/apple-core/v1/docs/layers/g-interaction-layers/communication.md

 * at least one internet board system somewhere

-## Using chat and board libraries and display
+## Using chat and communication libraries and display

 * Chats can use public agents to connect to existing chat software
-* Boards can use agents to use  board code
+* Communications can use agents to use  communication code

-## Board items
+## Communication items

-The board api uses items api to record the messages and info, and to send that info to the users in the instance.
+The communication api uses items api to record the messages and info, and to send that info to the users in the instance.

-Some board integrations it makes more sense to use a protected message set for chat or reply chains, for things like chat conversations, or message board replies.
+Some communication integrations it makes more sense to use a protected message set for chat or reply chains, for things like chat conversations, or message communication replies.
 For example, a new top level email can be a new item, and the replies under it can be protected message tokens in that message set.

 ## Agent networking

 Each agent type, email or jabber, has a network type, as defined by this layer from a basic network type. and each user account from a network inherits from the user type and the network type.
-This is called a board-account type
+This is called a communication-account type

-When a board makes an item, that item also inherits from the board-account type
+When a communication makes an item, that item also inherits from the communication-account type